 Review Your Credit Report

-Obtain a copy of your credit report from all three major credit bureaus (Equifax, Experian, and TransUnion) and check for any errors or inaccuracies.
-Dispute any mistakes you find to ensure your credit report accurately reflects your financial history.
+Obtain a copy of your credit history from all three major credit bureaus (Equifax, Experian, and TransUnion) and check for any errors or inaccuracies.
+Dispute any mistakes you find to ensure your credit history accurately reflects your financial history.

 By following these steps and demonstrating a history of responsible credit management, you’ll increase your chances of securing a favorable loan with a competitive interest rate.